Quick Answer

 | Recording and file ownership | Recording location, access, and export ownership are confirmed before go-live | Recording status, ownership, or access is unclear |

 Trigger this when attendees cannot join, the host cannot start cleanly, core live controls fail, or recording status is unclear.
 Assign one owner to troubleshoot and one owner to attendee updates.
-Use this attendee message template: We're seeing a live access issue.
-Please stay on this email thread for the next update at [time].
+Send attendees a filled-in status note that names the issue, the channel to watch, and the exact next-update time.
 Define your backup delivery decision point before the event: recover live, reschedule, or send replay later only if a usable recording exists.
 After the event, log the trigger, decision, owner, and outcome.

 | What to save | Why it matters | System of record | Retention note |